N-acetyltransferases

 This section has been translated automatically.

-Basically, a distinction is made between the phenotype of the fast (RA), the slow (SA) and the "intermediate" (IA) acetylator (initial observation due to differences in the metabolism of the tuberculostat INH caused by the patient's acetylator status).
-The phenotype of the slow acetylator is caused by a mutation in the coding region of the NAT2 gene.
+A basic distinction is made between the phenotype of the "fast" (RA), the "slow" (SA) and the "intermediate" (IA) acetylator (initial observation due to differences in the metabolism of the tuberculostatic drug INH caused by the acetylator status of the patient).
+The "slow acetylator" phenotype is caused by a mutation in the coding region of the NAT2 gene.
 4 variant alleles are particularly common.
-Clinically, NAT2-related ADRs of the slow acetylator are manifested as peripheral neuropathy in INH therapy or as hypersensitivity in sulfonamides.
+Clinically, NAT2-related ADRs in the "slow acetylator" manifest as peripheral neuropathy during INH therapy or as hypersensitivity to sulfonamides.
+Drug-induced lupus erythematosus (DI-LE) is also associated with a slow acetylator type.

 Manifestation